bjornbytes/lovr/COMPILING.md

 ===

 You might want to compile LÖVR from source so you can use LÖVR on other operating systems or create a custom build.
-Below is a guide for setting up all the dependencies
+Below is a guide for setting up all the dependencies and compiling the code on various operating systems.

 Dependencies
 ---